kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ## (Optional) Validate the custom image

 EMR Serverless provides a utility to validate your custom images locally, to make sure your modifications are still compatible to EMR Serverless and to prevent job failures.
-Refer to [Amazon EMR Serverless Image CLI](https://github.com/awslabs/amazon-emr-serverless-image-cli) for more details.
+See the [Amazon EMR Serverless Image CLI documentation](https://github.com/awslabs/amazon-emr-serverless-image-cli) for more details.

 ## Run a job